cgallegu/blog/_posts/2019-12-30-three-random-things.md

 to fifteen years to learn how to do it.
 Wow.

 2. Reading about people that create things motivates me to create things.
 I guess it's contagious.
-Last thing I ran into was [Jaime Zawinsky's blog](https://www.jwz.org).
+Last thing I ran into was [Jaime Zawinski's blog](https://www.jwz.org).
 Thanks Jaime, you got me writing this.

 3. Music has a lot of questions.
 More on this later.